shahin43/airflow_etl_pipeline/README.md

 Once containers are up Airflow, Flower and Spark cluster can be accessed as below from host machine as below :
-  - Airflow enabled with celery executor can be accessed at - http://localhost:8085/
+  - Airflow enabled with celery executor, access using - http://localhost:8085/
-  - Flower dashboard for celery workers can be accessed at - http://localhost:5555/
+  - Flower dashboard for celery workers, access using - http://localhost:5555/
-  - Spark cluster UI can be accessed at - http://localhost:8080/
+  - Spark cluster UI, access using - http://localhost:8080/